 Every Student.
 Every Classroom.
 Every Day.

 Your tax-deductible gift (to the full extent of the law) ensures that every Harley student benefits from an exceptional educational experience.
 It is fundamental to the School’s operating budget and the reason we are so appreciative of your participation.

-Gifts are crucial to foster joy in learning for all of our students by supporting inspiring faculty and dynamic programming.
+Gifts are crucial to foster joy in learning for all of our students by supporting our inspiring faculty and dynamic programming.
 Investment in our School benefits all Harley students because it helps them engage more deeply in core academic areas with excellent materials and resources.

 The Board of Trustees and the School Administration are committed to minimizing tuition increases while providing every student the opportunity to reach his or her personal best.
 The strength of our fundraising efforts comes from the collective participation of parents, alumni, trustees, grandparents, faculty, staff, and other friends of the School.